Columbia University in the City of New York

 Find out how you can be an ally by participating in the Allies Series with

-The Office of Multicultural Affairs (OMA) at Columbia University is excited to announce the opening of 4 graduate assistantship positions for the 2015-2016 academic term.
+The Office of Multicultural Affairs (OMA) at Columbia University is excited to welcome graduate students to be a part of our team.

 510 Alfred Lerner Hall2920 BroadwayNew York, NY 10027